Virginia Department of Transportation: HOT lanes

-High-occupancy toll lanes (HOT lanes) are toll lanes operating alongside existing highway lanes.
+HOT lanes are toll lanes operating alongside existing highway lanes.
 They provided drivers with a faster and more reliable travel option.
 Buses, carpools, motorcycles and emergency vehicles will be able to use the HOT lanes for free while drivers with fewer than three occupants can use the HOT lanes by paying a toll.
 The HOT lanes will use dynamic or congestion pricing to manage the number vehicles, and to keep them free-flowing.
 On average, vehicles are expected to be traveling 55 miles per hour, even during peak travel times.

 The first HOT Lanes in the nation to open was the 91 Express Lanes project in Orange County, California, opening in December 1995.
 A computer adjusts the toll every six minutes, raising it if too many cars are on the highway, lowering it if the highway is underutilized.
-Even drivers who won't pay the toll appreciate the HOT lanes diverting traffic form the regular highway.
+Even drivers who will not pay the toll appreciate the HOT lanes diverting traffic form the regular highway.

 But many people are not happy about the proposed HOT lanes in Northern Virginia.
 In 2001, Maryland governor Parris N. Glendening (D) stopped a state study of similar proposals for the Maryland side of the Capital Beltway.
 The governor believed it would be unfair to low-income residents to allow affluent drivers to buy their way out of traffic.

-In 2003, Virginia Department of Transportation Commissioner Philip A. Shucet stated that "[s]ingle drivers could pay $1 to $4 to get off of the congested regular lanes."
+In 2003, the Virginia Department of Transportation Commissioner Philip A. Shucet stated that "[s]ingle drivers could pay $1 to $4 to get off of the congested regular lanes."
 By 2009, transportation planners in Washington estimated the projected rush-hour toll need to be $1.60 a mile.
 According to VDOT's web site:

 There will be no toll cap, as tolls must be able to increase to the level necessary to manage real-time traffic demand and keep the lanes congestion free.